-12. Asset manager arrangements
+13. Asset manager arrangements

-Incentivising and monitoring managers to align with Trustees' investment strategy
+Monitoring and incentivising managers to align with the Trustees' investment strategy

 The Fiduciary Manager is incentivised to align its investment strategies with the Trustees' policies mentioned in this SIP through the terms set out in the Fiduciary Management Agreement and through the Trustees setting investment objectives which are reviewed annually.
 The Trustees will monitor performance quarterly and assess performance against these investment objectives annually.
 Such review will also include how well the Fiduciary Manager is aligned with the SIP, including in terms of ESG factors and the quality of service provided.